apache/flink/docs/dev/connectors/kafka.md

  * `setStartFromEarliest()` / `setStartFromLatest()`: Start from the earliest / latest record.
 Under these modes, committed offsets in Kafka will be ignored and not used as starting positions.
+ * `setStartFromTimestamp(long)`: Start from the specified timestamp.
+For each partition, the record whose timestamp is larger than or equal to the specified timestamp will be used as the start position.
+ If a partition's latest record is earlier than the timestamp, the partition will simply be read from the latest record.
+Under this mode, committed offsets in Kafka will be ignored and not used as starting positions.

 You can also specify the exact offsets the consumer should start from for each partition: